 Spousal support orders are not set in stone.
 If either the paying spouse or the recipient spouse has a significant life event that changes what they can pay or what they need to make ends meet, they can apply for a modification that better suits their needs than the original order.

-When applying for a modification, there are certain requirements that must be met.
-These requirements include specific factors affecting the agreement such as the length of time that has passed since the original agreement.
+When applying for a modification of alimony, there are certain requirements that must be met.
+These requirements include specific factors affecting the agreement, such as the length of time that has passed since the original agreement.
 A Suwanee spousal support lawyer can review the factors behind the request for a modification to help determine whether it is valid.

 Spousal support is often one of the most contentious issues that must be resolved during a divorce proceeding.
-However, the post-divorce future of spouses who receive and pay spousal support may depend on the outcome of these discussions.
+However, the post-divorce future of spouses who receive and pay alimony may depend on the outcome of these discussions.

 That is why it is so important to have a skilled Suwanee spousal support lawyer on your side during these tense portions of the divorce case.
 Call today to learn more.